 If you're retired and have

-- Medicare pays first for your health care bills
+(retiree) coverage from a former employer, generally Medicare pays first for your health care bills, and your

-coverage pays second
+coverage pays second.

-5 things to know about retiree coverage
+4 things to find out about your retiree coverage

-- If your former employer goes bankrupt or out of business, Federal COBRA rules may protect you if any other company within the same corporate organization still offers a group health plan to its employees.
+If your former employer goes bankrupt or out of business, Federal COBRA rules may protect you if any other company within the same corporate organization still offers a group health plan to its employees.
 That plan is required to offer you COBRA continuation coverage.
 If you can't get COBRA continuation coverage, you may have the right to buy a Medigap policy even if you're no longer in your Medigap open enrollment period.